Booking your COVID-19 booster?

 - Useful links

-Osteopaths are being advised to use their professional judgement, in discussion with patients, to determine whether face-to-face treatment is appropriate in the individual circumstances, taking into account the likely benefits and risks and to ensure they explain these clearly to patients to ensure they gain informed consent.
-Read our statement on osteopathic practice.
+In the context of COVID-19, osteopaths are being advised to use their professional judgement, in discussion with patients, to determine whether face-to-face treatment is appropriate in the individual circumstances, taking into account the likely benefits and risks and to ensure they explain these clearly to patients to ensure they gain informed consent.

 Patients can use the GOsC Register Search facility to find an osteopath in their area.